axone-protocol/contracts/contracts/axone-dataverse/README.md

 ## Dependencies

-Given its role and status, this smart contract serves as the primary access point for the OKP4 protocol to manage all on-chain stored resources.
-To fulfill its tasks, the smart contract relies on other smart contracts within the OKP4 ecosystem.
+Given its role and status, this smart contract serves as the primary access point for the AXONE protocol to manage all on-chain stored resources.
+To fulfill its tasks, the smart contract relies on other smart contracts within the AXONE ecosystem.
 Notably, it uses the `Cognitarium` smart contract for persisting the Dataverse representation in an ontological form and the `Law Stone` smart contract to establish governance rules.